 The Conrich Crossing Conceptual Scheme (2021) plans the bulk of the quarter section bordered to the south by Township Road 250 and to the east by Conrich Road.
-This plan includes a new residential neighbourhood within the Community Core of the hamlet.
+This plan includes a new residential neighbourhood north of the hamlet.

-- 8.39 The Conrich Crossing Conceptual Scheme (Bylaw C-8178-2021) general land use concept and densities shall be supported by this Plan and subsequent neighbourhood plan. - 8.40 Notwithstanding Policy 8.39, amendments to the Conrich Crossing Conceptual Scheme (Bylaw C-8178-2021) shall adhere to the requirements of this Plan.
+- 8.64 The Conrich Crossing Conceptual Scheme (Bylaw C-8178-2021) general land use concept and densities shall be supported by this Plan and subsequent neighbourhood plan. - 8.65 Notwithstanding Policy 8.39 8.64, amendments to the Conrich Crossing Conceptual Scheme (Bylaw C-8178-2021) shall adhere to the requirements of this Plan.